Versions

 Assessment of the learning outcomes described under 2.2. is based on two written tests.
 To complete the course is needed to pass at least 50% each of the midterm exams, to solve the revision questions available on Moodle and attend 70% of the lectures.

-Performance evaluation methods
+Performance assessment methods

 Detailed description of assesments during the term: 1.
 Complex, written assessment of competence-type competence elements in written form.
 The thesis may con-sist of test questions, which are the interpretation of certain concepts and the recognition of their interrela-tions; essay questions examining lexical knowledge and synthesizing ability.
 The available working time of 30-90 minutes.
 2. In addition, students will have the opportunity to hold a presentation during the semester by applying for the topics provided by the professors.
 The result of the performance is included in the evaluation.